Formative And Summative Assessment: The Differences Explained For Teachers

 3. Understand diagnostic assessment and how it works

-Probably the most effective type of formative assessment is a multiple choice diagnostic assessment.
+A multiple choice diagnostic assessment is probably the most effective type of assessment.
 This is when you set up your formative assessment in a deliberate way to diagnose the precise learning gaps and misconceptions that each of your students may have.

 Each carefully selected incorrect option for your multiple choice answers can highlight a particular maths misconception.
-This design ensures that students can answer correctly only if they have a clear understanding of the topic, free from any misconceptions.
+This design ensures that students can answer correctly only if they clearly understand the topic, free from any misconceptions.

-The questions can be answered swiftly, typically within ten seconds, allowing their frequent use in lessons without impinging on valuable learning time.
-Regular use of diagnostic assessments fosters reflective learning among students, encouraging them to identify areas needing further study and revision.
+Questions can be answered quickly, typically within ten seconds, allowing frequent use without taking up valuable learning time.
+Regular use of diagnostic assessment tools encourages students to reflect on their learning and identify areas needing further study.

-Download a free diagnostic maths test (available for primary and secondary) to get you started.
+Download a free diagnostic maths test for primary or secondary maths to get you started.

 Summative assessment: what you need to know